In School in Germany: Is President Obama too American?

 This leads to the question worth considering and even talking about: Is President Obama a true American or an Internationalist?
 Or even better if one wants to criticize his policies and the effects on US-European relations: Is Obama too American or too European, and what are your reasons?
 Speaking from an expatriate’s point of view, there are enough arguments supporting both criticisms although Obama should keep focusing on the policies at home, as they are still in need of being addressed.
 This includes the policies involving education, environment, food, and even health care, for the policies passed so far still need some improvement.

 But seriously, if you want to judge his legacy and criticize him, which side would you take?
 Is he too American or too European?
 Maybe he is just a one-man show?
 What do you think?
 Think about this and consider this question for your next meeting or even social studies class.
 You’ll be amazed at the different opinions you’ll get.

 The Flensburg Files and sister column The Bridgehunter’s Chronicles would like to wish the Americans both at home and abroad a Happy Fourth of July.
 Enjoy the fireworks and the celebrations honoring the declaration of independence and the creation of a new nation, which took 13 years of blood, toil and tears to make.

 Tags: Barack Obama, education, environment, Europe, European Union, food, genetically modified food, Germany, health care, Independence Day, NSA, Spygate, spying, Transatlantic relations, US President, USA

 This entry was posted on Friday, July 4th, 2014 at 11:03 am by Jason D. Smith and is filed under Culture, Education, Food for thought, Germany/ Europe, Schooling in Germany, Schooling in the US, Universities in Germany, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.